Appropedia/techdocs/ssh.md

 ## If they don't yet have a key

-You should probably be dubious of a tech person who doesn't have an SSH key to login to the VPS and doesn't know how to create one for themselves.
+You should probably be dubious of a tech person who doesn't have an SSH key to login to the server and doesn't know how to create one for themselves.
 But assuming you have good reasons for wanting them to be able to login, then tell them to do the following (copy and paste if you like).

 * From the Unix command line, "ssh-keygen".
 Default options are fine.
 * Choose a passphrase of some kind (don't leave it blank).
 * Two files will be saved: